List of Jacques Parisot Foundation Fellowship recipients

 This is a list of recipients of the Jacques Parisot Foundation Fellowship awarded by World Health Organization (WHO).

 The Foundation was founded in 1969 by Mrs Parisot in honour of Professor Jacques Parisot (1882–1967), who was a founding member of WHO and signed the Organization's Constitution on behalf of France at the 1946 International Health Conference in New York.
 The Foundation's goal is to promote social medicine or public health research by providing fellowships, which are given out every two years (even years).
-A bronze medal and a value of $5,000 USD make up the prize.
+A bronze medal and a value of US$5,000 make up the prize.
 It was discontinued in 2015.